matthewfritsch/TwitterTrendFinder/README.md

 	- [x] Frequency of a word (word cloud)
 	- [x] How the use of hashtags has changed over time (line plot)
 	- [x] Frequency of a trend (bar graph)
-	- [x] Most popular weekday-trends e.g 'ThrowbackThursday', etc. (multi-line plot)
+	- [x] Most popular day-of-the-week trends e.g 'ThrowbackThursday', etc. (multi-line plot)
 	- [ ] Top word frequencies and how recently they're used (multi-line plot)